tinkeklomp/Iterative-Imputation-in-Python/README.md

-Simulation Setup for Master Thesis Project of Tinke Klomp
+Simulation Setup for Master Thesis Project "Iterative Imputation in Python" by Tinke Klomp

 The performance of IterativeImputer is assessed through bias, coverage rate and confidence interval width.